sdiehl/wiwinwlh/tutorial.md

 plus_suc = Refl
 ```

-Caveat should be that there might be a way to do this in GHC 7.6 that I'm not aware of.
-In GHC 7.10 there are
+Caveat should be that there might be a way to do this in GHC 7.6 that I'm not
-some planned changes to solver that should be able to resolve these issues.
+aware of.
+In GHC 7.10 there are some planned changes to solver that should be
+able to resolve these issues.
+In particular there are plans to allow pluggable
+type system extensions that could outsource these kind of problems to third
+party SMT solvers which can solve these kind of numeric relations and return
+this information back to GHC's typechecker.

-As an aside this is a direct transliteration of the equivalent proof in Agda, which is accomplished via the
+As an aside this is a direct transliteration of the equivalent proof in Agda,
-same method but without the song and dance to get around the lack of dependent types.
+which is accomplished via the same method but without the song and dance to get
+around the lack of dependent types.

 ~~~~ {.haskell include="src/17-promotion/Vector.agda"}
 ~~~~